 Boston is also home to a wide number of universities and major health care institutions.
 In fact, the city has the nation’s highest concentration of colleges, with many alumni who stay after graduation to work and live in the city.
 This large population of young adults creates an atmosphere of people who are eager to network, get to know one another and have fun.

 One of the things Boston is best known for is its sports teams and fanatical fans.
 The Celtics, Bruins, Patriots and Red Sox all call Boston home.
-While we root for all of the local teams, Tufts Medical Center and Floating Hospital for Children have a major relationship with the Boston Bruins.
+While we root for all of the local teams, Tufts Medical Center and Tufts Children's Hospital have a major relationship with the Boston Bruins.

 Boston is the largest city in New England but it’s easy to quickly find your way around.
 Tufts Medical Center is located in downtown Boston, next to Chinatown and the Theater District and within walking distance of the South End, Back Bay, Boston Common, Downtown Crossing, and Fanieul Hall neighborhoods.